Kinto/kinto/docs/api/records.rst

 Retrieving stored records
 =========================

-Records can be paginated, filtered, and conflicts detected.
+Records can be paginated and filtered, and conflicts can be detected.

 To do so, refer to :ref:`resource-endpoints` for more details on available operations on collection retrieval.

 .. http:get:: /buckets/(bucket_id)/collections/(collection_id)/records

-    :synopsis: Retrieves all the records in the collection.
+    :synopsis: Retrieve all the records in the collection.

     **Requires authentication**